liet-git/bbc-bias/README.md

 1. We obtain source articles and livefeed posts from the BBC website (selecting relevant topics and livefeeds).
 2. We preprocess the article data to be in the correct format, and use a natural language processing pipeline ([Stanford CoreNLP](https://stanfordnlp.github.io/CoreNLP/)) to parse the grammatical structure of the sentences.
 3. We use the results from the pre-processing step to identify sentences with mention of death, and **manually tag each one of them**, using the following categories: Palestinian, Israeli, none (neither) or both.
 Please note, none of the tagging is performed automatically.

+We also provide the raw, annotated sentences, which can be found in `./nlp/fatality_counts/summary/`.

 ## 1. Source data